 But actually, your data set doesn’t reflect the fact that the contact got married and promoted in the last six months.
 Their email address, name, and job title need to be re-verified, not just their physical address.

 To avoid this false sense of security, ask vendors how they demonstrate that each field has been verified.

 Here’s how DealSignal does it:

 As you can see in the screenshot, we place a timestamp on every field to show when each piece of information was verified.
 Each field is verified every time we pull data, so we don’t miss out on name and title changes just because we verified a contact’s address.

-Whether you choose to work with DealSignal or not, your B2B data vendor should be able to maintain this standard.
+Whether you choose to work with DealSignal or not, your B2B data provider should be able to maintain this standard.

 Make sure their data integrates with your systems

-To prevent errors and make it easy to actually put your data to use, the vendor should provide it in a format that can easily be uploaded or integrated with your CRM, sales engagement, and marketing automation platforms.
+To prevent errors and make it easy to actually put your data to use, the B2B data provider should offer it in a format that can easily be uploaded or integrated with your CRM, sales engagement, and marketing automation platforms.